kathysledge/smig/README.md

 For security concerns or vulnerabilities, please email chris@chwd.ca (or open a private security advisory on GitHub).

 ## Changelog

+### [0.1.2] - 2025-11-22

+**Enhancements**

+- ✅ **Full Introspection Support** - Complete schema introspection for functions, scopes, and analyzers
+  - Automatically detects existing functions, scopes, and analyzers in the database
+  - Enables modification detection for all schema elements
+  - Supports proper rollback for function/scope/analyzer changes
+  - Parses SurrealDB `INFO FOR DB` output to extract complete schema state

 ### [0.1.1] - 2025-11-22